 - Whether in a hospital or at the scene of an accident, emergency medical personnel immediately begin life-saving procedures.
 Every effort is made to save the patient at the hospital.

-- Once a patient is determined brain dead by two different doctors who are unrelated to the transplant process, the hospital must refer the patient to the regional organ procurement organization (OPO), Pacific Northwest Transplant Bank.
+- Once a patient is determined brain dead by two different doctors who are unrelated to the transplant process, the hospital must refer the patient to the regional organ procurement organization (OPO), Pacific Northwest Transplant Bank (PNTB).

 - Pacific Northwest Transplant Bank donation coordinators, not the physician, determine whether organ donation is a medically suitable option.